beautiful-orca/JAudioSync/README.md

 ### ToDo / Future Ideas

-- Start (resume after stopping) playback from any number of track in "playlist" (checking if number is playlist item)
+- Resume after stopping from last played track number
+    - needs to write a file after (ending?) playback (or after loading)
 - Stopping music playback on demand (local possible, remote needs to be implemented)
 - Common interace: distribute commands to all clients at the same time
    - Alternatively copy prewritten commands (for each client IP) to Termux (needs ssh key auth), e.g ssh 192.10.10.2 python JAudioSync.py "18:55:00"